Drag-Along Rights

 Are drag-along rights enforceable in practice?

 Yes, they are routinely enforced.
-The drag-along is a contractual obligation in the Voting Agreement and gives the company specific performance remedies.
-Courts have generally upheld drags so long as the procedural requirements (right trigger group, right notice, same terms) were followed and the protections for the dragged minority were honored.
+The drag-along is a contractual obligation in the shareholders' agreement and typically gives the company specific performance remedies.
+Courts in most jurisdictions have upheld drags so long as the procedural requirements (right trigger group, right notice, same terms) were followed and the protections for the dragged minority were honored.
+Enforcement mechanics vary by jurisdiction.